spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that availability plugins work correctly:
+Make sure that availability plugins work correctly:
 1. Configure a configurable product that has regular availability.
-2. Ensure that you cannot add to the cart more items than are available for the configuration.
+2. Make sure that you cannot add to the cart more items than are available for the configuration.

 {% endinfo_block %}